GuillaumeFalourd/developers-tips-and-tricks-resources/README.md

 ## Contributing

-Check the [CONTRIBUTION file](https://github.com/GuillaumeFalourd/developers-tips/tree/master/CONTRIBUTION.md) to see the guidelines if you with to contribute with new contents.
+Check the [CONTRIBUTION file](https://github.com/GuillaumeFalourd/developers-tips/tree/master/CONTRIBUTION.md) to see the guidelines if you wish to contribute with new contents.

+## Found this repository useful? 👉 ⭐️